 Muscular strength and endurance: Pushup test

 Pushups can help you measure muscular strength and endurance.
 If you're just starting a fitness program, do modified pushups on your knees.
-If you're generally fit, do classic pushups.
-For both types:
+If you're generally fit and able to do them, do classic pushups.
+Follow these steps for both types:

 The following counts are generally considered indicators of a good fitness level based on age and sex.
 If your pushup count is below the target number, the target can serve as a goal to work toward.
 Counts above the targets indicate better fitness.